cvs-health/testaro/README.md

 Testilo contains procedures that reorganize report data by issue and by element, rather than tool, and that compensate for duplicative tests when computing scores.

 Report standardization could be performed by other software rather than by Testaro.
 That would require sending the original reports to the server.
 They are typically larger than standardized reports.
 Whenever users want only standardized reports, the fact that Testaro standardizes them eliminates the need to send the original reports anywhere.

+### Automated accessibility testing at Slack

+[Automated accessibility testing at Slack](https://slack.engineering/automated-accessibility-testing-at-slack/) is based on Playwright, with Axe as a single tool.

 ## Code style